Azure/azure-sdk-for-java/sdk/tracing/azure-core-tracing-opencensus/README.md

         System.out.printf("Secret is created with name %s and value %s %n", secret.getName(), secret.getValue());
     }
     ```
-- Async create a secret using [azure-keyvault-secrets][azure-keyvault-secrets] with tracing enabled.
+- Async create a secret using [azure-security-keyvault-secrets][azure-security-keyvault-secrets] with tracing enabled.

     To enabled tracing in async clients, users can additionally pass the value of the current tracing span to the SDKs using key **"opencensus-span"** on the subscriberContext of the calling method:
     ```java